Mgf22/RestCalculator/README.md

 Both modules act as producer and consumer

-To run the program you have to run the docker compose using the command:
+To run the program you have to run the docker compose file using the command:

 docker-compose up --build